Family in the United States

-The traditional family structure in the United States is considered a family support system involving two married individuals providing care and stability for their biological offspring.
+In the United States, the traditional family structure is considered a family support system involving two married individuals providing care and stability for their biological offspring.
 However, this two-parent, heterosexual, nuclear family has become less prevalent, and nontraditional family forms have become more common.
 The family is created at birth and establishes ties across generations.
 Those generations, the extended family of aunts and uncles, grandparents, and cousins, can hold significant emotional and economic roles for the nuclear family.

 Over time, the structure has had to adapt to very influential changes, including divorce and more single-parent families, teenage pregnancy and unwed mothers, same-sex marriage, and increased interest in adoption.
 Social movements such as the feminist movement and the stay-at-home father have contributed to the creation of alternative family forms, generating new versions of the American family.

 At a glance

 Nuclear family

-The nuclear family has been considered the "traditional" family structure since the Soviet Union scare in the cold war of the 1950s.
+The nuclear family has been considered the "traditional" family structure since the Soviet Union scare in the Cold War of the 1950s.
 The nuclear family consists of a mother, father, and the children.
 The two-parent nuclear family has become less prevalent, and pre-American and European family forms have become more common.
 Beginning in the 1970s in the United States, the structure of the "traditional" nuclear American family began to change.
 It was the women in the households that began to make this change.
 They decided to begin careers outside of the home and not live according to the male figures in their lives.

 These include same-sex relationships, single-parent households, adopting individuals, and extended family systems living together.
 The nuclear family is also having fewer children than in the past.
 The percentage of nuclear-family households is approximately half what it was at its peak in the middle of the 20th century.
 The percentage of married-couple households with children under 18, but without other family members (such as grandparents), has declined to 23.5% of all households in 2000 from 25.6% in 1990, and from 45% in 1960.
 In November 2016, the Current Population Survey of the United States Census Bureau reported that 69 percent of children under the age of 18 lived with two parents, which was a decline from 88 percent in 1960.